 - We have a 1,300-strong army of recycling volunteers who contribute hugely to the clean-up of the Festival site.
 Without them we wouldn’t be able to achieve our current rate of recycling.

-- In 2017, 20,000 reusable stainless steel water bottles were sold as an alternative to single-use plastic bottles.
+- Since 2014, over 100,000 reusable stainless steel and 9,000 aluminium water bottles have been sold as an alternative to single-use plastic bottles.
 These were refillable at taps and WaterAid kiosks across site.

-- From 2019, all the bin bags used to collect recycling and general waste will be made of recycled plastic which will again be recycled into more bin bags.
+- All the bin bags used to collect recycling and general waste are made of recycled plastic which will again be recycled into more bin bags.

 - There are over 1,200 eco-friendly compost toilets on site which yield over 500 tonnes of horticultural compost every year.